 I was born and grew up near Sheffield, in the North of England.
 After a youthful dalliance with national and international politics, and a brief spell working for an international, fmcg (fast-moving consumer goods company), I quickly became a social entrepreneur, starting or running several public-private-community partnerships.
 These have been focused on small business development, youth enterprise, disability rights and more recently, the role of business in society.

-In 2007, I was appointed to run the new Doughty Centre for Corporate Responsibility at the Cranfield School of Management in the UK.
+In 2007, I was appointed to run the new Doughty Centre for Corporate Responsibility at the Cranfield School of Management in the UK, which I did until the end of 2017.
 I now divide my time between Sheffield, London, Cranfield and Sitges, near Barcelona.

 I remain deeply interested in UK, EU and international affairs.
 I am a British-European.
 I enjoy travel, theatre, keeping in regular touch with family and friends; and am trying to get fitter again and regain some lost mobility.
 Learning Spanish is part of my forward goals.